 On the membrane of a cell there is a receptor — once activated, it tells the cell what to do.
 You can think of this as a little lock on the cell.

 The activator (or the key that unlocks this cell) is either a neurotransmitter or a hormone.

 The end result — a biological response.

 The human body makes its own activators (called endogenous agonists).
 When we take too much of an external activator (or other drugs that inhibit the degradation of those activators), it can suppress certain vital functions, like breathing.

 That is how most drug overdoses happen — through a combination of complete sedation and a reduction in respiratory function.

 When combined, these two groups of drugs impair and act against several vital functions which can be lethal.

-Marijuana works differently, as it activates receptors that do not impair vital functions.
+Marijuana works differently than opioids, as it activates receptors that do not impair vital functions.

 Unlike the opioid receptors, cannabinoid receptors are located all over our body and they do not interfere with vital functions such as breathing.
 They are mainly located in the central and peripheral nervous system and several organs including the liver and thymus gland.
 Therefore, marijuana cannot lead to a lack of oxygen in humans.

 However, since the cannabinoid receptors are located in the central nervous system they may cause low blood pressure and short-term memory loss, increased heart rate, reduction in motor skills, and other side effects that inhibit performance in many activities.